Manage Image Presets managing-image-presets

 Choosing JPEG offers the following other options:

 Quality - The JPEG quality scale is 1-100.
-Scale is visible when you drag the slider.
+The scale is visible when you drag the slider.

 Enable JPG Chrominance Downsampling - Because the eye is less sensitive to high-frequency color information than high-frequency luminance, JPEG images divide image information into luminance and color components.
 When a JPEG image is compressed, the luminance component is left at full resolution, while the color components are downsampled by averaging together groups of pixels.
-Downsampling reduces the data volume by one half or one third with almost no impact on perceived quality.
+Downsampling reduces the data volume to half or one-third with minimal impact on perceived quality.
 Downsampling is not applicable to grayscale images.
 This technique reduces the amount of compression useful for images with high contrast (for example, images with overlaid text).

 Choosing GIF or GIF with alpha provides these additional GIF Color Quantization options: